How the Law Works To Stop Nursing Home Abuse

-If you suspect nursing home abuse or neglect has happened to your elderly loved one, here is some basic information regarding nursing home abuse laws, including cases and lawsuits.
-Remember, if you believe an elderly victim is in immediate danger, they should be removed from the nursing home facility as soon as possible by contacting your local authorities or adult protective services (APS) right away.
+If you suspect nursing home abuse or neglect has happened to your loved one, you have legal options.
+This article provides basic information regarding nursing home abuse laws.
+Remember, if you believe an elderly victim is in immediate danger, they should be removed from the nursing home facility as soon as possible.
+You can report all types of nursing home abuse by contacting your local authorities or adult protective services (APS).

 - Nursing Home Reform Act (NHRA)